 DOANE POND: No recent DFW plants.

-POWAY: Trout season has been set for December 4 with a 3,000-pound plant of Chaulk Mound Trout Farm’s Nebraska Tailwalkers.
-Plants will be every other week this season through April next year.
-The catfish bite has been fair on cut baits.
-Bass fair to good on plastics and small swimbaits with some good reaction bait action early and late in the day.
-Small bluegill are good in most shallow shoreline areas with some bigger bluegill in 12 to 20 feet of water.
+POWAY: Trout season started last week with a 3,000-pound plant of Chaulk Mound Trout Farm’s Nebraska Tailwalkers.
+Very good action over the weekend and plants will be every other week this season through April next year.
+The lake is closed Mondays and Tuesdays.
+The catfish bite has been fair on cut baits, mostly mackerel or chicken liver.
+The top spot continues to the log boom off the north shore.
+Bass slow to fair on plastics and nightcrawlers fished in deeper water.
+Bluegill have slowed way down.
 Lake information: 858-668-4772, tackle shop recording 858-486-1234, or www.poway.org.